nietoga/Basic3DJack/README.md

 # Basic 3D in Jack (It's damn slow...)

 Ok, so...
-I developed a simple 3D engine for the platform we use in the Nand2tetris course, but it's awful to look at during runtime...
+I developed a simple 3D engine for the platform we use in the Nand2tetris course.

 I used the library for Floating point arithmetic and trigonometric functions developed by Mark Armbrust, I'm really grateful to him.